2026 4-H Camp Opportunities

 Please click to find below:

-Registration Opens April 15th and closes May 21st.
-If you have any questions please get in touch with the extension office.
+Registration opens April 15th and closes May 15th.
+If you have any questions, please get in touch with the Extension office.

 YOU WILL BE REQUIRED TO SUBMIT THE HEALTH FORM WITH REGISTRATION PLEASE HAVE IT READY TO UPLOAD!